 Our audits were conducted for the purpose of forming an opinion on the basic consolidated financial statements as a whole.
-The information in the Message from the Director and the Other Information section is presented for purposes of additional analysis and is not a required part of the basic consolidated financial statements.
+The Message from the Director and the Other Information section are presented for purposes of additional analysis and are not a required part of the basic consolidated financial statements.
 Such information has not been subjected to the auditing procedures applied in the audits of the basic consolidated financial statements, and accordingly, we do not express an opinion or provide any assurance on it.